BEBlab/DMS-RIPKs/README.md

 Installation: No installation required

 Demo and Instructions for use: Raw sequencing data and the processed data table required for running the pipeline are deposited in the European Nucleotide Archive (ENA) as part of the study PRJEB107723.
-Needed scripts and datasets are located in each folder and properly commented.
+Scripts and datasets needed are located in each folder and properly commented.